Deepasivakumar25/AI_Learning/README.md

 Welcome to my AI Learning Repository!

 This repository documents my journey of learning Artificial Intelligence through hands-on projects and experiments.
-Each notebook explores a core concept of Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), semantic search, and document-based question answering.
+Each notebook explores fundamental concepts of Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), semantic search, document processing, and AI-powered question answering.

-The projects are implemented using Python and Google Colab, helping me gain practical experience with modern AI technologies.
+All projects are implemented using **Python** and **Google Colab**, helping me gain practical experience with modern AI technologies and build a strong foundation in Generative AI.

 ---

-## 📂 Projects
+# 📂 Projects

-### 📄 1.
+## 📄 1.
 Chat with PDF

 A simple AI application that allows users to ask questions about a PDF document.
-The notebook extracts text from the uploaded PDF and passes it as context to a Large Language Model (LLM) to generate answers.
+The notebook extracts text from an uploaded PDF and passes it as context to a Large Language Model (LLM) to generate answers.

-**Concepts Covered**
+### Concepts Covered

 - PDF text extraction
 - Prompt engineering
 - Context windows